KajKandler/eleventy-base-blog-with-schema/content/blog/importance_of_schema_markup.md

 ## Best Practices for Schema Markup

-### 1. Annotate your Website with Global Information
+### 1. Annotate Your Website with Global Information

 Annotate your website with information such as who is the publisher and how can the publisher be contacted.